 Giulia is a former student and teacher at the Freie Aktive Schule (FAS) Stuttgart.
 In this interview we talk with her about her time at the school, what she liked most about the school, what she would change and how the school works in general.
-Here, you can take a look to the shortened and edited1 transcription of the interview with the main ideas:
+Below, you can take a look to the shortened and edited transcription of the interview with the main ideas

 “A free school is a school where you can do what you want to do and have the chance to push yourself in the things you are great.
 You have more motivation, more inspiration, more support for the things you can do good.

 Five years ago, when I was a student here, a typical day for me was to come to the school, see my friends and then to look what I wanted to do.
 Actually we had two kinds of days depending on your age:

 The students are separated in age groups.
 Every morning we sit together depending on the age, so we have different morning circles for primary, secondary and tertiary.
 You can move around with freedom, so the smallest can go to the oldest and the oldest to the smallest but they usually stay in their groups automatically because they are friends.